busterwood/Collections/README.md

 * implements `ISet<T>` and has hash table like performance for `Contains` and `IndexOf` operations
 * implements `IList<T>` and gives constant time access to items via index
 * stores values in an array, so enumeration yields items in list order, i.e. *in the order they were added*
-* does not allow null to be added - calling `Add()` with a null values always returns TRUE
+* does not allow null to be added - calling `Add()` with a null values always returns TRUE but does not add to the underlying list of values

 The design of `UniqueList` was inspired by [Python 3.6's new dict ](https://mail.python.org/pipermail/python-dev/2012-December/123028.html) which uses hashcode to access an array of indexes into the values array of values.